hjensas/bootdisk_hook/README.md

 # bootdisk_hook
 Hook scripts for Foreman/Red Hat Satellite to provision hosts using the foreman bootdisk host image.

+## Backround
+When DHCP servers are not available in all subnets the foreman bootdisk ISO imaga can be used to bootstrap a systems and start a kickstart installation.

+To make the process of provisioning systems automatic these hooks will automate the following tasks:

+# When a host is created, or placed in build mode the hook will:
+1. Download the bootdisk ISO from satellite
+2. For compute resources, upload the ISO to: RHEV ISO Domain, VMWare datastore etc.
+3. Connect the bootdisk ISO image to the host.
+4. Configure the host to boot from CD-Rom.

+# When the kicstart reports to foreman that the host is built
+1. Wait for the VM to shutdown.
+(Kickstart need to be configured to do a poweroff, not a reboot)
+2. Remove/Disconnect/Unmount the ISO image from the host.
+3. Reconfigure the host to boot from hard drive.
+4. Start the host.

+## Barematal

+The scripts in this repo does not contain any baremetal support, but adding such support using hardware vendor remote management (BMC) is possible.

+## RHEV

+TODO

 ## VMWare

+TODO

 ### Example log output, when bootdisk_hook provisions VMWare vm using the foreman bootdisk
 ```